-This page was last updated on March 12, 2018, and is subject to change.
+This page was last updated on June 16, 2020.
+The information below is intended as a guide and is subject to change.

-- You do not have five academic courses and the Moreau First Year Experience course (do not count labs, course tutorials, musical activities, and other voluntary activities as separate academic classes);
+- You do not have five courses and the Moreau First Year Experience course on your schedule (do not count labs, tutorials, musical activities, and other voluntary courses as separate academic classes)

 - You are scheduled for a course for which you have already earned credit by examination through the AP or IB programs or through taking a Notre Dame credit exam

-- You have another serious concern about your class schedule such as a change in your intended program of study.
+- You have another concern about your class schedule

-Your advisor may send specific instructions for course change meetings to your Notre Dame email account.
+Your advisor may send specific instructions for course change meetings to your ND email account.

 Notre Dame Placement and Credit Testing